Visit Delft — A Scenic City of the Dutch Golden Age

 Here you can buy organic flour and many other products that Delft is known for, such as honey and elderberry syrup.

 Walking through the streets of Delft is a memorable experience.
-Old buildings of unique northern Europe architecture with colorful details, the streets separated by canals and connected by numerous bridges, old shops, street stalls, greenery, and flowers are scenes that make Delft a unique place.
+Old buildings of unique northern European architecture with colorful details, the streets separated by canals and connected by numerous bridges, old shops, street stalls, greenery, and flowers are scenes that make Delft a unique place.
 In all this, you will be surprised by some small, hidden square and the whole experience becomes an exciting adventure.

 Those who don’t like walking can always rent a bicycle the favorite means of transport of each Dutch, and ride around the city.
 Delft is located on the river Schie with canals that run through the entire city, so you can enjoy a romantic atmosphere overlooking the river.

-Numerous canals provide the opportunity to tour the city by boat, where Delft can be seen from the water, and from a slightly different perspective.
+Numerous canals provide the opportunity to tour the city by boat, where Delft can be seen from the water and a slightly different perspective.
 Traditional food and drinks are offered on some boats upon previous reservation, and delicious bite lovers can indulge in enchanting nature and gastronomy delight to remember!